kimfucious/netlify-forms-formik/README.md

 #### useRef

 Once reCaptcha is loaded, reCaptcha needs gets executed.
-The reason for running `execute()` is for the support of reCaptcha v2 invisible, which I have set via the `size` attribute on the `Reaptcha` component.
+The reason for running `execute()` is for the support of reCaptcha v2 invisible, which I have set via the `size` attribute on the `Reaptcha` element.

-In order to execute reCaptcha, I've setup a [React Ref Hook](https://reactjs.org/docs/hooks-reference.html#useref) on the Reaptcha element.
+In order to execute reCaptcha, I've setup a [React Ref Hook](https://reactjs.org/docs/hooks-reference.html#useref) on the `Reaptcha` element.

 ```jsx
 const rcRef = useRef(null);
 ```

-This, plus the ref attribute on the Reaptcha element, allows us to call execute on `rcRef.current`, which is done when the form is submitted in the Formik onSubmit function.
+This, plus the ref attribute on the `Reaptcha` element, allows us to call execute on `rcRef.current`, which is done when the form is submitted in the Formik onSubmit function.

 ```jsx
 onSubmit={async values => {